Germany sees permanent exemption from U.S. tariffs for EU

-BERLIN (Reuters) - Germany expects the European Union to secure a permanent exemption from U.S. tariffs on steel and aluminum after President Donald Trump granted a temporary reprieve, a German government spokesman said on Wednesday.
+BERLIN, May 2 (Reuters) - Germany expects the European Union to secure a permanent exemption from U.S. tariffs on steel and aluminium after President Donald Trump granted a temporary reprieve, a German government spokesman said on Wednesday.

 “It is important and it was right that the EU and U.S. have had close talks ... in the last few weeks,” spokesman Steffen Seibert said, adding it was important that this continues.